geoflows/D-Claw/README.md

 ## Installation

-"Installation" of D-Claw is essetially just setting some environment variables.
+"Installation" of D-Claw is essentially just setting some environment variables.
 Compiling and running D-Claw can then be done using make, with a Makefile in an application directory.

 #### environment variables